Whether you’re just starting to play Badminton or you’re a regular player, there are 4 basic Badminton shots you must learn how to play.

 A Badminton toss or clear is when one hits the shuttle from the rear side of the court with the objective to send the shuttle to the rear of their opponent’s court.

-Having said that it can be played from mid-court too.
+However, it can be played from mid-court too.
 The purpose of this shot is to give oneself time for the next shot.
 Even when one is in a situation of trouble, playing this shot will give them time to recover.

 The toss or clear is played with the intention of continuing the rally rather than ending it.
 However, at a more advance level, the toss can be used as an attacking stroke too.